EnvisionDoc/device_connection_en/howto/device/manage/using_device_simulator.md

 5. Click **Confirm**.

+### Add Simulators in Batch

+1. Click **Batch Define Sample** .

+2. Select the product whose devices needs sample definition.

+3. Click **Download** to download data sample template.

+4. Edit *sample.xlsx* and save your change.

+  You can add some abnormal values to the sample to trigger an alert.

+5. Click **Upload** , select the sample to be uploaded and click **Next** .

+6. Select the devices that needs simulating and click **OK** .

+  Existing sample for selected device will be overwritten.

 ## Step 3: Start the Device Simulator

+You can start simulators one by one or in batch.

+### Start Simulators One By One

 1. Find out the target simulator and select **Start**;

 2. Set the time when simulation ends in the pop-up window.

    The starting time of simulation is the system time when you click **Start** and the ending time of simulation should be within 90 days after the current system time.

+### Start Simulators in Batch

+1. Select the simulators to be started from the list.

+  You can select only those whose data samples have been defined.

+2. Click **More > Batch Start** .

+3. Set an end time for all selected simulators.

+  The end time of simulation should be within 90 days after the current system time.

+  If selected simulators include any that has already been started, its end time will be overwritten.

 ## Results